brucedkyle/architectures/docs/sustainability/intelligentorder.md

 The last mile describes the difficulty of getting goods (especially large and bulky ones) from a transportation hub to their final destination because it might include installation and configuration while providing an excellent experience at the same time.

+_Intelligent order_ is a process that uses inventory management systems and AI to provide effective last mile delivery.

+For businesses this means:

+- Decrease waste
+- Order optimization
+- Reduced cost

+Consumers benefit with:

+- Delivery promises fulfilled
+- Proof of delivery

 ## Business problem

 If the last mile promise to delivery is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.